How people with Parkinson's disease describe hallucinations and/or delusions

 Don’t wait to talk to your healthcare provider

-It's common for people living with hallucinations and delusions related to Parkinson's disease (PD) to remain silent about these symptoms and not report them to a healthcare provider.
-By having an open discussion with your healthcare provider, he or she can help you identify and monitor these symptoms as your PD progresses, and offer ways to treat your hallucinations and delusions.
+It's common for people living with hallucinations and/or delusions related to Parkinson’s disease to remain silent about these symptoms and not report them to a healthcare provider.
+By having an open discussion with your healthcare provider, he or she can help you identify and monitor these symptoms as your Parkinson’s disease progresses, and offer ways to treat your hallucinations and/or delusions.
 See how this Symptom Discussion Guide may help you have that conversation.

-Reasons to talk to your healthcare provider at the first sign of PD-related hallucinations and delusions include:
+Reasons to talk to your healthcare provider at the first sign of Parkinson’s-related hallucinations and delusions include:

 Calendar icon represents PD-related hallucinations and delusions over time and how NUPLAZID® treats PD-related hallucinations and delusions over time